Will-Helliwell/CV/README.md

 - **Am a quick learner and problem-solver** - I have always loved learning about complex new domains and am not afraid to quickly apply learnings to solve problems, seeking support where necessary.
 At Sainsbury’s, not only did I successfully manage the technical implementation (e.g. merchandising and till system set-up) of a cafe range review 3 months into my first role with no handover, but after only 6 months I spotted an opportunity for better cafe menu board sourcing.
 Even though we had been with the supplier for 25 years, I decided to lead a menu-board tender after seeking guidance from my trading manager.
 The tender saved the category £300k per year and I was promoted to Cafe buyer after 11 months.
 In a software context, I used my new React and MongoDB skills to suggest and implement a back-end mechanism when my group was struggling with live-filtering on the front-end.
 This allowed us to keep cleaner front-end logic and complete the feature within the 2-week timeframe.

 - **Know when it's best to work as a team** - throughout my career I have enjoyed collaborating with others to get things done.
 For example, as Sainsbury’s Cafe Buyer I created an ambitious plan to halve menu size across the estate in order to improve customer service.
-When this was rejected on the basis of commercial-risk, I adapted by communicating closely with Operations and Technical teams to set-up a low-risk trial in 10 stores.
+When this was rejected on the basis of commercial-risk, I adapted by collaborating closely with Operations and Technical teams to set-up a low-risk trial in 10 stores.
 After analyzing 5% sales uplift (extrapolating to a possible £8m extra turnover across the estate), I presented the results in a deck that successfully gained senior management’s approval.

-- **Am experienced in Agile ways of working** - I have over two years of experience working within a Scrum framework at Sainsbury’s, participating in and subsequently leading sandups, sprint retrospectives and even presenting to the whole trading floor.
-I liked the way in which the Agile methodology promoted knowledge sharing and debates over approaches, and this mindset has continued with me into tech.
-During our final project at Makers, I helped my team to learn the brand new MERN stack by running daily knowledge-sharing sessions.
+- **Am experienced in Agile ways of working** - I have over two years of experience working within a Scrum framework at Sainsbury’s, participating in and subsequently leading sandups and even presenting to the whole trading floor.
+I liked the way in which the Agile methodology promoted knowledge-sharing and debates over approaches, and this mindset has continued with me into tech.
+For example, during our final project at Makers I helped my team to learn the brand new MERN stack by running daily knowledge-sharing sessions.
 This enabled us to develop more efficiently and focus on the product, eventually finishing all but one of our features from an ambitious list in 2 weeks.

-- **Understand the balance between perseverance and support** - I'm pretty relentless once I get my teeth into something, especially if it's a big project or a new learning (e.g. learning brickwork and ordering half a ton of clay to build a working wood-fired pizza oven), and I feel this translates pretty well into one of coders' favourite past-times: debugging (I've already come through some hair-pulling problems setting up the infrastructure for my whisky project).
+- **Understand the balance between perseverance and support** - I'm pretty relentless once I get my teeth into something, especially if it's a big project or a new learning (e.g. learning brickwork and ordering half a ton of clay to build a working wood-fired pizza oven), and I feel this trait translates pretty well into one of coders' favourite past-times: debugging (I've already come through some hair-pulling problems setting up the infrastructure for my [whisky tracker project](https://github.com/Will-Helliwell/whisky_tracker)).
 At the same time however, I understand that support can make the learning process much more efficient.
 At Sainsbury's for example, I asked an experienced buyer from another area to act as my informal mentor, which helped me to progress to Buyer myself within 11 months.
 I was then able to pass this favour on by acting as a mentor to 3 category assistants myself.

 ## Experience